 Estimates suggest that 50% of people will suffer from varicose veins at some point in their life.
 While surgery used to be an effective treatment solution for varicose veins, today’s modern technology allows doctors to use less invasive endovascular treatments to treat varicose veins.
 Technically, a vein doctor is named a phlebologist, but thanks to the shift in treatment solutions, a broader selection of doctors and specialists, including vascular surgeons, cardiologists, internal medicine doctors and anesthesiologists, can treat varicose veins.

 Ultimately, this gives patients more options.
 When searching online for a vein doctor name in your area, be sure to find one that has ultrasound experience, is board certified, and has experience treating vein disease.
 You also want to find a doctor that is kind and compassionate with a thoughtful bedside manner to help guide you through the varicose vein treatment process.

 Here’s a look at the answers to some of the most common questions about varicose veins.
-This information will allow you to learn more about varicose veins and help you find the right doctor when you ready to perform an online search for “vein doctor name” in your area.
+This information will allow you to learn more about varicose veins and help you find the right doctor when you are ready to perform an online search for “vein doctor name” in your area.

 What are varicose veins?